 Qpractice does not knowingly collect personally identifiable information from children under the age of thirteen.
 If you are under the age of thirteen, you must ask your parent or guardian for permission to use this website.

 You will be able to connect your Qpractice account to third-party accounts, such as social media accounts.
-BY CONNECTING YOUR QPRACTICE ACCOUNT TO YOUR THIRD PARTY ACCOUNT, YOU ACKNOWLEDGE AND AGREE THAT YOU ARE CONSENTING TO THE CONTINUOUS RELEASE OF INFORMATION ABOUT YOU TO OTHERS (IN ACCORDANCE WITH YOUR PRIVACY SETTINGS ON THOSE THIRD PARTY SITES).
-IF YOU DO NOT WANT INFORMATION ABOUT YOU, INCLUDING PERSONALLY IDENTIFYING INFORMATION, TO BE SHARED IN THIS MANNER, DO NOT USE THE THIS FEATURE.
+BY CONNECTING YOUR QPRACTICE ACCOUNT TO YOUR THIRD-PARTY ACCOUNT, YOU ACKNOWLEDGE AND AGREE THAT YOU ARE CONSENTING TO THE CONTINUOUS RELEASE OF INFORMATION ABOUT YOU TO OTHERS (IN ACCORDANCE WITH YOUR PRIVACY SETTINGS ON THOSE THIRD-PARTY SITES).
+IF YOU DO NOT WANT INFORMATION ABOUT YOURSELF, INCLUDING PERSONALLY IDENTIFYING INFORMATION, TO BE SHARED IN THIS MANNER, DO NOT USE THE THIS FEATURE.
 You may disconnect your account from a third-party account at any time.
 Users may choose to post to third-party social media networks through buttons on the Qpractice website, but users' personal information is not shared with Qpractice.